-These units should be mounted a minimum of 24" from a structure.
-This will allow for ample room to maintain and work on the generator set.
-Units must be installed in accordance with all local, state, and national codes.
-Consult your local agency having jurisdiction for specific requirements
+These units should be mounted to allow for ample working room around it.
+Units must be installed in accordance with all local, state and national codes.
+Consult your local agency having jurisdiction for specific requirements.

 FUEL INSTALLATION

 The fuel supply should be as close as possible to the engine.
 This will reduce the installation cost of fuel runs.
 The information in this manual is offered to assist you in providing the proper fuel for your engine.
 However, this information is only provided to inform you of the engine's requirements and assist in making you aware of the decisions you must make.
 In no case should the instructions or information provided be interpreted to conflict with any local, state or national codes.
 If in doubt, always consult your local fire marshal or gas supplier.